 Hey, welcome back to the Sean Hannity program, everybody.

-I'm Jay Sekulo, co-hosting with my good friend, the former mayor of the great city of New York, Mayor Rudy Giuliani.
+I'm Jay Seculo, co-hosting with my good friend, the former mayor of the great city of New York, Mayor Rudy Giuliani.

-But for today's purposes, more importantly, I will say, former U.S. attorney, former senior member of the DeMar United States Department of Justice, and my colleague and co-counsel in a fairly important case, a very important case that's going on right now.
+But for today's purposes, more importantly, I will say, former U.S. attorney, former senior member of the United States Department of Justice, and my colleague and co-counsel in a fairly important case, a very important case, that's going on right now.

 And he is our co-host today, and we're both co-hosting for Sean.

-We have you and I've handled a lot of media over the last couple of days on the issue of what everybody wants to talk about.
+You and I have handled a lot of media over the last couple of days on the issue of what everybody wants to talk about.

-And there's a lot of issues that go into that, uh, Rudy, and a lot of discussion that takes place, but a lot of legal analysis.
+And there's a lot of issues that go into that, Rudy, and a lot of discussion that takes place and a lot of legal analysis.

 Let's kind of get everybody up to speed on where we are.

-So there are two things you have to deal with, as you know, Jay, because we deal with it every day.
+So there are two things to have to deal with, as you know, Jay, because we deal with it every day.

 One is just the normal representation of a person who is in some way under investigation, although they're very fudgy about what it's about.